amonull/BPM/templates/README.md

 ### {VERSION}

-Used in URL.
+Used in URL and Name.
 This option allows a program to use Version variable inside the url so instead of `url.{VERSION}.tar.gz` it would display `url.1.0.tar.gz`

 `URL="https://github.com/<user>/<package>/tag/v{VERSION}"`

+`Name="pkg-{VERSION}.AppImage"`

 ## How To Make Templates